Total Knee Replacement in NYC & Stamford, CT

 • Alleviation of knee pain

-• Restoration of mobility in knee
+• Restoration of mobility in the knee

 Learn more about what you can expect before and after surgery in Dr. McLawhorn’s FAQs.